 The saltiness make these brownies perfect to serve with ice cream

-Store brownies in room temperature, well covered in plastic, for up to 4 days
+Store in room temperature, covered in plastic, for up to 4 days

-Freeze brownies to keep them for longer - they are good for at least 1 month
+Freeze walnut brownies and they will be good for at least 1 month